Four Reasons to Watch “Dead Like Me” on Amazon Prime right now!

 4. LAZY WEEKEND BINGE

-Unfortunately this show consisted of ONLY 29 sarcastic and inappropriate episodes before it was cancelled.
-FORTUNATELY that does means two things; the show does not drag on until you resent the network for destroying everything you ever cared about, and you can totally binge through this ***** on a lazy weekend in.
+UNFORTUNATELY, this show consisted of ONLY 29 sarcastic and inappropriate episodes before it was canceled.
+FORTUNATELY, that does mean two things; the show does not drag on until you resent the network for destroying everything you ever cared about, and you can totally binge through this ***** on a lazy weekend in.
 Or if you are like me, in one day flat.
-Another bonus, is although this show appears to be a bit on the morbid side, it’s is fairly age friendly.
+Another bonus is although this show appears to be a bit on the morbid side, it’s is fairly age-friendly.

 Whether you are a cynical personality or an optimistic one, this show acts as a sarcastic sponge that will suck you right in.
 Get some jammies on and get comfortable.
 You will not regret it, or you might, I don’t know you on that level.